 Female Fertility and Stress

-According to a 2018 study, “Psychological stress disturbs reproductive health by inducing the generation of reactive oxygen species (ROS) and thereby oxidative stress (OS).
+According to another 2018 study, “Psychological stress disturbs reproductive health by inducing the generation of reactive oxygen species (ROS) and thereby oxidative stress (OS).
 The increased OS may affect the physiology of [the] ovary, oocyte quality and cause female reproductive health disorders.”

 In other words, stress may affect your ovaries and the quality of your eggs.